LordFitoi/WaffleBot/README.md

 # WaffleBot
-A simple Machine Learning Chatbot
+A machine learning chatbot for Discord with sklearn.
 > Require python3.8^

 ## Quickstart